albertan017/LLM4Binary/README.md

 # LLM4Binary

-Collect suggestions and resources to build an LLM model for binary
+We're working on building an LLM model for binary (assembly instructions).

+Any thoughts, suggestions, resources, or collaborations are welcomed!
+Please raise issues!